Revitalizing Construction Project Management

 Introduction

 The management of the construction industry is one of the areas that have received more attention today in the business of construction.
 The success of the project depends on how the project is managed and hence project managers should use the best strategies for enhancing effectiveness and efficiency.
 Despite much emphasis on good governance, several projects have failed to achieve success in productivity.
 In the perfect situation though, all construction projects would succeed (Rezvani, 2018).
 They would be completed within the assigned timeframe and budget, a case which is not common in a real-world situation.
 This paper is based on a construction contractor company (the company) that engages in building and construction for clients.
 A deeper evaluation of the company’s operations reveals poor project management practices that must be changed if the company aims to maintain customer loyalty.
+For students seeking civil engineering dissertation help, understanding these challenges can provide valuable insights into improving project management strategies in construction.
 The paper identifies these poor project management practices as follows:

 Poor Leadership